franciscop/umbrella/jquery.md

 })
 ```

-#### You miss some jQuery methods in umbrellaJS?
+#### You miss some jQuery methods in UmbrellaJS?

 A good source of inspiraiton is [You Might Not Need jQuery](http://youmightnotneedjquery.com/).
 You cann also search on [stackoverflow](https://stackoverflow.com/search?q=jquery%20pure%20javascript) for jQuery alternatives in pure JavaScript

-You can apply most tips from there to single umbrella node like this:
+You can apply most tips from there to single UmbrellaJS node like this:

 ```js
 // jQuery